-1. At the start of a new school year, Cadet staff plans their activities for the year, assuring that each activity supports the JROTC mission, vision, program outcomes and their Battalion goals.
-If they are not addressing one of the program goals with an activity, they may need to plan something else or rethink the importance of the goal in the first place.
+(1) At the start of a new school year, Cadet staff plans their activities for the year, assuring each activity supports the JROTC mission, vision, program outcomes and their Battalion goals.
+If they are not addressing one of the program goals with an activity, they may need to plan something else or rethink the importance of the goal.